 This simple activity is a great way to engage participants in a conversation about cultural values and appreciate how these relate to others.
 It can be done as an individual, written reflection, or be “acted out” by participants lining up along imaginary continuums.

-While mainstream American culture prizes individual accomplishments and promotes an egalitarian treatment of others, individuals from many other cultures find it highly awkward to be singled out in front of a group or call their superior by his/her first name.
+While mainstream American academic culture prizes individual accomplishments and promotes an egalitarian treatment of others, individuals from many other cultures find it highly awkward to be singled out in front of a group, challenge their instructor, or call their superior by their first name.
+To increase engagement of culturally diverse students, try these specific classroom strategies, developed by a group of faculty and staff from the University of Washington Bothell and Cascadia College during a workshop in October 2013, and during the Teaching in Progress Series in Spring 2017:

 Bennett, Janet, PhD.
 2011.
 AIEA Conference Workshop.